BlockchainCommons/mori-cli/README.md

 | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------ | ----------------------------------------------------------- |
 | exception-to-the-rule.c or exception-folder | [https://github.com/community/repo-name/PERMALINK](https://github.com/community/repo-name/PERMALINK) | [https://github.com/community/repo-name/commit/COMMITHASH]() | 2020 Exception Author  | [MIT](https://spdx.org/licenses/MIT)                        |

-### Dependencies

-To build  `$projectname` you'll need to use the following tools:

-- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

 ### Libraries

-The following external libraries are used with `$projectname`:

-- [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).

-Libraries may be marked as `use` (the current version of the library is used), `fork` (a specific version has been forked to the BCC repos for usage), or `include` (files from a specific version have been included).
+External libraries are listed in [Cargo.toml](./Cargo.toml).

-### Derived from ...
+### Derived from BDK tutorials

-This  `$projectname` project is either derived from or was inspired by:
+This project is derived from many tutorials but specially:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).

-## Subsequent Usage

-### Adapted by ...

-These are adaptations, conversions, and wrappers that make `$projectname` available for other languages:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(language).

-### Used by ...

-These are other projects that directly use `$projectname`:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(use OR fork [version] OR include [version]).

-Libraries may be marked as `use` (the current version of our repo is used), `fork` (a specific version of our repo has been forked for usage), or `include` (files from a specific version of our repo have been included).

-### Used with ...

-These are other projects that work with or leverage `$projectname`:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).
+- [Building a CLI Bitcoin wallet with BDK and Rust](https://github.com/futurepaul/bdk-cli-tutorial) — Repo which is a rust descriptor wallet tutorial, by [Paul Miller](https://github.com/futurepaul) and [BDK by example](https://www.bitcoindevkit-by-example.com/).

 ## Financial Support

-`$projectname` is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
+`Morí` is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
 We are proudly a "not-for-profit" social benefit corporation committed to open source & open development.
 Our work is funded entirely by donations and collaborative partnerships with people like you.
 Every contribution will be spent on building open tools, technologies, and techniques that sustain and advance blockchain and internet security infrastructure and promote an open web.

-To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
+To financially support further development of `mori-cli` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

-### Project Sponsors

-Thanks to our project sponsors for their support of `$projectname`:

-$sponsor-logo-with-link

-$sponsor-description

 ## Contributing